 Visiting Chichen Itza had been at the top of my Mexico must-do list and I finally got to experience the Chichen Itza tour from Playa del Carmen.

 Chichen Itza is one of the largest Mayan ruins and considered one of the 7 Wonders of the World.
 On the Chichen Itza tour, you’ll get to experience the ruins, as well as visit Ik Kil Cenote, followed by a short stop in the colonial town of Valladolid.
 In this post, I’m detailing everything you need to know about the Chichen Itza tour, and how you can book it if you’re staying in Playa del Carmen.

 Chichen Itza is located on the Yucatan peninsula of Mexico near the colonial town of Valladolid.
+If you’re visiting Playa del Carmen, you might be wondering how far is Chichen Itza from Playa del Carmen?
 It’s just over a 2 hour drive from Playa del Carmen or Cancun, or a 1 hour 30 minute drive from Merida.
-Its location makes it an easy day trip from Playa del Carmen or other places in Riviera Maya.
-If you’re staying in Tulum, it’s also possible to make a day trip from Tulum to Chichen Itza.
+Getting from Playa del Carmen to Chichen Itza makes for an easy day trip whether you’re staying in Playa del Carmen or other places in Riviera Maya.
+If you’re coming from Tulum, it’s also possible to make a day trip from Tulum to Chichen Itza.

 How to Book the Chichen Itza Tour from Playa del Carmen

-There are many tours to visit Chichen Itza from Playa del Carmen, but after some research, we decided to book the tour on Get Your Guide.
-Many tours offer the same experience, and Get Your Guide had the best prices with the highest reviews.
+There are many Chichen Itza tours from Playa del Carmen, but after some research, we decided to book the tour on Get Your Guide.
+Many tours offer the same experience visiting Chichen Itza and a nearby cenote, and Get Your Guide had the best prices with the highest reviews.
 Another similar tour option I was considering was the Xichen Tour by Xcaret.
 This was an all inclusive tour but unfortunately we were not able to book last minute.

 How much does the Chichen Itza tour cost?